Does The Term Toxic Black Mold Have Scientific Validation

 In 2001, a lawsuit was filed against the Farmers Insurance Company by Mary and Melinda Ballard.
 Mary had purchased a 7,400 square feet home in Dripping Springs just outside of Austin, Texas.
 Within a short period of time, the Ballards were experiencing water damage due to water intrusion events.
 Farmers Insurance Company, according to Ms. Ballard, undervalued repairs and mishandled her claims, causing substantial delays in getting any repairs completed to the ongoing water damage.

-In the years since the Farmers Insurance lawsuit, many more lawsuits regarding mold in homes has been heard by the courts.
+In the years since the Farmers Insurance lawsuit, many more lawsuits regarding mold in homes have been heard by the courts.
 Many of these lawsuits were settled out of court.
 There is much more information available now on how to recognize and address potential mold problems in both residential homes and commercial buildings.
-There are Federal and State guidelines on how to inspect for and remove water damaged material that is contaminated with mold.
+There are Federal and State guidelines on how to inspect for and remove water-damaged material that is contaminated with mold.
 There are also industry guidelines that address these issues.
-Training centers have been established that teach workers how to safely removed mold contaminated building materials.
+Training centers have been established that teach workers how to safely remove mold-contaminated building materials.

-So far only Texas has regulated mold in buildings, requiring training and licensing for companies and individuals who may inspect and remove mold contaminated building materials.
+Some states such as New York and Texas have regulated mold in buildings, requiring training and licensing for companies and individuals who may inspect and remove mold-contaminated building materials.
 The remediation industry fully expects soon that federal regulations will be adopted.
 In the meantime, there is a wealth of information from both government institutions and the remediation industry that should help to shed light on a problem that has been around for nearly three billion years.

 U.S. Environmental Protection Agency, “Mold Remediation in Schools and Commercial Buildings,” Washington.
 DC, 2001.